PhoenixTales/phoenix-docs/story/characters.md

 ```
 Baptizers (3 people):
 * Narbengesicht: Big man, "Hüne", blond, old decayed, patchwork leather armor and leather pants, at his belt a leather-wrapped "Holzkeule".
 A big scar all through the face, as if parting the face diagonally in two, from his hairline to the middle of his chin.
 * Baldhead  // Smiling to show several black teeth.
 Leather pants and no shirt, scars on his upper body, a broken nose being off-centered, a big (bad) snake tattoo from the top of the head to the throat.
 Carrying a small, threatening "Wurfaxt".
+Dies soom after first encounter in the forest, somewhere towards the AM/VM.
 * Lispler  // Skinny guy, grey woven coat, "Umhang", decayed Filzkappe (brown?), big gap between the front teeth (Schneidezähne).

 Second Welcome Comittee (4 people):
 * Parik - Boss of the gang?